|

 If you’ve submitted poetry before, consider contributing more, honing earlier submissions, or sharing this invitation with a friend.
 If you’re new to the project, think of it as a chance to share your creative talents.

-The deadline for submissions is the first Friday in September.
+The deadline for submission is in September.
 We notify poets of selection in December.
+We release new posters in April.

 As the seasons unfold, apply yourself to experiencing the pleasures, beauties and peculiarities of our city.
 How do these moments move you?
-How do you convey the depth of these experiences in the few words of haiku?
+How do you convey the depth of these experiences in brief poetic form?
 Delve into this, and send us your best work.

 Thank you.